 Intending members who are unable to be present at these times may contact the conductor to arrange an alternative time.
 Players should make every effort to attend at the set times.
 Any such alternative audition must be at the consent of the conductor, and is entirely at his discretion.
 Note that to be eligible for leader positions any alternative audition must before the audition dates.

-Audition pieces for certain instruments are available online.
+Audition pieces for certain instruments are available online from January 2020.
 Only players of Violin, Cello and Flute have set pieces.
 Players of these instruments also need to select a piece(s) or study(s) totalling 30 to 90 seconds, so as to best show their ability (grade 5 music or higher is most appropriate).
 For instruments other than that mentioned above, you must select any piece(s) or study(s) totalling 90 to 180 seconds.
 You should ensure that this best shows your ability.

-Further information can be found on the audition sheet.
+Further information can be found on the audition sheet (TBC).

 For further queries, contact Isaac Henderson: Email Isaac